opendatasoft/ods-documentation-explore-api/source/includes/wfs/v2/get_feature.md

 | `Filter`        | A filter expression used to filter the results by attribute values                                                                                                                | Optional                                                                |
 *(OutputFormat and SortBy are not supported)*

+### Response paging

+​One of the new features introduced from version 1.1.0 to 2.0.0 of the WFS API is the ability to set pagination for the results of this action.
+NumberMatched and NumberReturned allow you to determine the total number of results matching the query and the number of results returned, respectively.
+The "startindex" and "count" parameters are available for this operation and allow you to interact with the paging mechanism.

+It's important to note that enabling paging limits the number of results to 10,000 (**start_index + count must be lower than 10,000**) and is recommended for visualizing extents that contain relatively small amounts of data.
+In order to get all data, do not use the **count** parameter.

 ### Filter encoding

 The WFS API standard implement the FilterEncoding Standard in order to filter certain features.
 [See more](https://www.ogc.org/standard/filter/).